Employment-Themed April Fool's Day Hoaxes

-The Durand Express
+The Durand Auto Plant.

-, a Michigan weekly, reported that Nissan would built an auto plant outside of Durand City.
-The new plant would reportedly employ thousands and pay higher wages than the nearby General Motors plant.
+The Durand Express, a Michigan weekly, reported that Nissan planned to build an auto plant outside of Durand City.
+The new plant was going to employ thousands of people and pay higher wages than the nearby General Motors plant.
 Furthermore, Nissan would pay farmers $10,000 an acre for the land on which the plant was to be built.